Six Shining Examples of GDPR Brilliance

 4. Jimmy Choo

-Jimmy Choo has been very specific here, and they have picked up that tailored/personalised advertising is a key part of GDPR.
+Jimmy Choo has been very specific here, and it is picked up that tailored/personalised advertising is a key part of GDPR.
 It’s to the point, yet thorough too.

 We like this ‘one-click unsubscribe’ approach – straight from the email.
 No survey to find out why you’ve unsubscribed, or hoops to jump through along the way.
 There’s a lot to be said for keeping things simple.

-We love the way Jetsetter lets you pick how often you can hear from them.
+We love the way Jetsetter lets you pick how often you hear from the company.
 This should reduce unsubscribes and keep customers happy.
 Importantly, there’s also an option not to receive any email whatsoever.